neocoder/neoplan/README.md

 `options` is an optional argument which can overwrite the defaults.
 It can take the following:

-- `concurrency`: `number` maxinum number of that job that can be running at once (per instance of agenda)
+- `concurrency`: `number` maxinum number of that job that can be running at once (per instance of neoplan)
 - `lockLifetime`: `number` interval in ms of how long the job stays locked for (see [multiple job processors](#multiple-job-processors) for more info).
 A job will automatically unlock if `done()` is called.
 - `priority`: `(lowest|low|normal|high|highest|number)` specifies the priority